 Citi ThankYou (12-48 hours transfer – 1:1 Ratio)

 While not as lengthy as Capital One, Citi is another option to reset your Asia Miles balance.
 Transfers times range from 12-48 hours to post.
 You can find more detail on the other Citi Transfer partners in our dedicated post.
-On the earning side, there are several good options for accumulating points, but not all cards have access to Asia Miles as a transfer partner, so be sure to review the post linked above.
+On the earning side, there are several good options for accumulating points.
+However, not all cards have access to Asia Miles as a transfer partner.
+So, be sure to review the post linked above.

 - No foreign transaction fees